Magform/articleAnalyzer/src/site/markdown/classes.md

 - All the overloaded print methods throw a [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception is thrown if there are errors during the writing of the file when the printing to a file is enabled

 ## Elaborator
-The Elaborator class elaborates the [Article](#article) objects contained in a [Library](#library) object and for each article retrieves the words, from its title and body, and their occurrences, counted once in each article, and save them in a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object.
+The Elaborator class elaborates the [Article](#article) objects contained in a [Library](#library) object and for each article retrieves the words, from its title and body, and their occurrences, counted once in each article, and save them in a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object with key-value pairs of type String-Integer (key-value of the same type also returned in the class methods which return a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object).

 Each Elaborator object created is composed of: